vplauzon/kusto-x/README.md

 Kusto-X is an extension to the Kusto Query Language.
 The original aim is to POC "procedures" in Kusto, i.e. long running operations with control flows.

+The main scenarios it targets are about data engineering:

+* Loading multiple blobs into Kusto (potentially partitioning it in certain ways, with `creationTime` for instance)
+* Loading data in meta-format not supported by Kusto (e.g. Apache Iceberg)
+* Materializing results in ways not supported by Update Policy / Materialized view (e.g. materializing a hierarchy)
+* Orchestrating data movement
+    * E.g. moving data between Kusto databases / clusters via partitioned exports
+    * E.g. initial export (prior to continuous export) of a large table

+It could also be used for orchestrating a long running query but it isn't a primary scenario

 We can conceptualize Kusto-X as a language and a runtime.

 The Kusto-X language is a super set of the Kusto language.
 Kusto supports: